+Rates of pay shall be as set forth in Appendix A which is attached hereto and made a part hereof.
 Effective the first full pay period following ratification of this successor MOU by PANS and approval by the City Council on its regular agenda in accordance with the Brown Act and the City's Sunshine Ordinance, but in no event earlier than the first full pay period following January 1, 2019, PANS represented employees employed by the City shall receive a three percent (3%) salary increase.

-Effective the first full pay period following January 1, 2020, PANS represented employees employed by the City shall receive a three percent (3%) salary increase.
+Effective the first full pay period afterfollowing Julyanuary 1, 202220, PANS represented employees employed by the City shall receive a four and a half three percent (4.53%) wagesalary increase.

-Effective the first full pay period following January 1, 2021, PANS represented employees employed by the City shall receive a two percent (2%) salary increase.
+Effective the first full pay period afterfollowing Julyanuary 1, 20231, PANS represented employees employed by the City shall receive a three and a halfwo percent (3.52%) wage-salary increase.

-Effective the first full pay period following January 1, 2022, PANS represented employees employed by the City shall receive a one percent (1%) salary increase.
+Effective the first full pay period afterfollowing Julyanuary 1, 20242, PANS represented employees employed by the City shall receive a two and a halfone percent (2.51%) wage-salary increase.